 Time to light the lanterns and feast on mooncakes – Mid-Autumn Festival is here!
 Learn more about this traditional festival that's all about family, togetherness and dazzling displays of light.

-In case you haven’t noticed all the beautiful lanterns and the abundance of mooncakes around town, it’s Mid-Autumn Festival time in Singapore (FYI – this year it lands on Saturday 10th September)!
+In case you haven’t noticed all the beautiful lanterns and the abundance of mooncakes around town, it’s Mid-Autumn Festival time in Singapore (FYI – this year, it lands on Friday, 29 September)!
 There are so many perks to living in a multicultural city – we love celebrating all the cultural events that make the local calendar so lively.
 Sure, we’re fairly clued up on all things Chinese New Year, dazzling Deepavali, and the big Hari Raya Aidilfitri festivities.
-But how about the story behind Mid-Autumn Festival?
+But how about the story behind the Mid-Autumn Festival?
 Read on to find out about this colourful cultural experience…

 All you need to know about the Mid-Autumn Festival

 What’s the Mid-Autumn Festival all about?

 Marking the end of the Autumn harvest, the Mid-Autumn Festival is a time to show gratitude to godly entities.
 The most popular tale is of Hou Yi and his wife Chang’e.
 Long ago, the sky was filled with 10 suns, which burnt and devoured the greenery on Earth and caused people to perish.
 So, a young archer, Hou Yi, came to the rescue.
 He used his bow and arrows to shoot down nine of the suns, saving the human race.
 Hurrah!
 As a reward for his heroism, The Queen Mother of the West presented him with a bottle of magic elixir, a potion that would guarantee his immortality.